Newly Diagnosed with Prostate Cancer?

 What Questions Should I Ask My Oncologist?

-You'll probably have to wait at least a few days between your diagnosis and your first oncology appointment.
+You'll probably have to wait at least a few days between the prostate cancer diagnosis and the first oncology appointment.
 You and your loved ones will likely spend a lot of time discussing your cancer diagnosis and no doubt, as you are right now, researching the internet for what you might hear in the appointment.

 As you go through your research process, write down any questions that come up so you remember to ask the oncologist, the benefits specialist, or the other cancer specialists you’ll meet on your first visit.
 Common questions include: